Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 A critical examination of the key economic, political, social, and cultural developments of Scotland since 1688.

-From political union with England to the drive for independence, this course explores diverse hotly debated themes and events in the history of modern Scotland including Jacobitism, slavery, the Scottish Enlightenment, Highland and Lowland clearances, migration, sectarianism, identity, nationalism and devolution.
+From political union with England to the drive for independence, this paper explores diverse hotly debated themes and events in the history of modern Scotland, including Jacobitism, slavery, the Scottish Enlightenment, Highland and Lowland clearances, migration, sectarianism, identity, nationalism and devolution.

 |Paper title||Scottish History since 1688|

 - One 100-level HIST paper or 54 points

 - More information link

 - View more information on the Department of History, Art History & Visual Culture's website